Sports Coach Logo Sports Coach Training Principles Fitness Components

 Gather, do not guzzle

-Just because there is a lot of food during the holidays, it does not mean you are required to eat it all.
-Truthfully the holidays are more about gathering than eating.
-If you can focus on non-eating activities, the easier it will be to stay on your diet.
+Just because there is a lot of food during the holidays, you are not required to eat it all.
+Truthfully, the holidays are more about gathering than eating.
+If you can focus on non-eating activities, staying on your diet will be easier.

 Have an eating buddy

-It is true when it comes to your diet during the holidays; there is safety in numbers.
-If there is someone who is also on the keto diet, or on any diet for that matter, find them, talk to them, and help each other avoid cheating on your diets.
+It is true regarding your diet during the holidays; there is safety in numbers.
+If there is someone who is also on the keto diet, or on any diet for that matter, find them, talk to them, and help each other avoid cheating on your diet.

 Stay hydrated

-If you keep a glass of water in your hand at all times, you will stay distracted and full.
+If you continually hold a glass of water in your hand, you will stay distracted and full.
 This is one of the best ways to avoid overeating or eating the wrong foods.

 Exercise and Keto

-Of course even after you have stayed true to all these tips and tricks, there is nothing better than getting in a little exercise after the holidays.
+Of course, even after you have followed all these tips and tricks, nothing is better than exercising after the holidays.

 Exercise and the keto diet are exciting combinations.
-Since the keto diet can completely transform the way your body works, and even your brain, it is wise to learn how to get in shape with the keto diet from experts.
+Since the keto diet can completely transform the way your body works and even your brain, it is wise to learn how to get in shape with it from experts.

-Keep in mind that your brain primarily runs off glucose which comes from carbs.
-On the keto diet, as your body breaks down fats in your liver, it will produce ketones.
-These ketones will then be the ones to fuel your brain.
+Remember that your brain primarily runs off glucose, which comes from carbs.
+On the keto diet, ketones will be produced as your body breaks down fats in your liver.
+These ketones will then fuel your brain.

 So first things first, once you begin the keto diet, take it easy.
 You might feel like you, or more specifically, your brain is in a fog, which is not recommended for fast-thinking exercises such as intensive rock climbing.

-These are the other most essential rules to follow when eating keto and exercising
+These are the other rules to follow when eating keto and exercising

 Again, take it easy

 Although you might only feel foggy for the first few days, after that the keto-flu hits.
-This is a common phenomenon reported by most individuals who try the keto diet.
+It is a common phenomenon reported by most individuals who try the keto diet.
 During the first few weeks, your body will not feel right.
-This, along with trying a new exercise or training too hard, is not recommended.
+Along with trying a new exercise or training too hard, it is not recommended.

 Never under-eat